cmalven/generator-base/README.md

 ## What is this?

-This is a set of generators based on [yeoman-generator][yeoman-url] to aid in setting up commonly-used dependencies and application structure for web projects..
+This is a set of generators based on [yeoman-generator](https://github.com/yeoman/generator) to aid in setting up commonly-used dependencies and application structure for web projects..

 ## Generators